ovrheat/raspberry_rtl_wh1080/README.md

 Installation instructions (tested on Raspbian Jessie (2015-11-21)):
 --------------------------

-After you have plugged the USB dongle into the Rasp and wired the pressure sensor to the GPIO port (search Google for how to do that.
+Plug the USB dongle into the Rasp and connect the pressure sensor to the GPIO port (search Google for how to do that on your RaspberryPi model.
 There are just 4 wires to connect.
-But *BE AWARE* to use the 3.3V pin, *NOT* the 5V pin), you are ready to install **raspberry_rtl_wh1080**.
+Just **BE AWARE** to use the 3.3V pin, **NOT** the 5V pin).

 As this work is derived from rtl_433, the same compilation and installation procedures applies, but because of the barometric sensor you need some extra operation:

 First of all SPI and I2C on the Rasp must be enabled.
 Use *sudo raspi-config* and go to the 'Advanced Options' and enable both.
 Answer 'Yes' to the question about kernel module to be loaded by default, but do not reboot at the moment.